Master of Science in Medical Education Curriculum

 Mentored Thesis Research Project

-Students progress through four sequential courses that systematically take the student from start to finish of a research project.
-Students can choose between creating a curriculum or research project to solve a health professions problem of interest.
-An experienced faculty member is provided to provide feedback and direction.
+Four sequential courses systematically support students in a research thesis from start to finish.
+Students identify an educational problem of interest then choose between creating a curriculum or a research project to solve the identified problem.
+Experienced faculty provide feedback and serve as mentors.
 The desired outcome of the thesis is a grant proposal or journal article ready for submission.

 Distance Learning Delivery

-The MSMEd curriculum is delivered online through distance education.
-Asynchronous assignments allow busy healthcare professionals the flexibility to successfully complete coursework anywhere connection to the internet is available.
-MSMEd faculty are readily available through email, discussion forums, or by telephone.
+The MSMEd curriculum is delivered entirely online through distance education.
+Asynchronous assignments allow busy healthcare professionals the flexibility to successfully complete coursework within their schedules and anywhere connection to the internet is available.
+MSMEd faculty are readily available through email, discussion forums, zoom, or by telephone.
 LECOM instructional technology provides additional support.
-The only time that MSMEd students and faculty meet face-to-face in Erie, PA, is over one weekend near the end of the program when they present their theses and participate in workshops at the PRIME Conference.
+The only time that MSMEd students and faculty meet face-to-face is for the LECOM graduation Commencement Ceremony in Erie, PA.

 The LECOM Master’s in Medical Education program is a highly organized and efficiently run program.
 It is an excellent program in content and delivery – Bob Hostoffer, LECOM Class of 2019.